-This trend began to reverse in the 2004-05 crop year when system capacity increased by 157,000 tonnes.
-By the close of the 2010-11 crop year, the system's total storage capacity had gradually risen to almost 6.4 million tonnes.
-With further expansion as well as changes in the licensing requirements of the CGC, another 313,800 tonnes of storage capacity was added in the first half of the 2011-12 crop year.
-This 4.9% gain effectively raised total storage capacity to almost 6.7 million tonnes, a value not seen since the close of the 2000-01 crop year.
+As elevator closures began to moderate, this trend was again reversed.
+These statistics illustrate that the primary target in elevator Marked by a 157,000-tonne expansion in the 2004-05 crop year, the system's total storage capacity began to increase steadily.
+By the close of the 2010-11 crop year, it had risen to almost 6.4 million tonnes.
+With further expansion as well as changes in the licensing requirements of the CGC, another 344,600 tonnes of storage capacity was added in the first nine months of the 2011-12 crop year.
+This 5.4% gain effectively raised total storage capacity to slightly above 6.7 million tonnes, a value not seen since the close of the 2000-01 crop year.